-- Invite young carers to register as member with Carers WA so they can have access to all of our supports and events! - Adopt a policy and promote young carers in your school (we can help with that) - Encourage the group to take ownership and take the lead this is after all their group the group should be empowering, insightful and most of all, fun!
+- If possible, enlist more than one staff member to be involved in running the peer support group and advocating for Young Carers.
+This will ease workload and ensure continuity in the case of absences or staff changes. - Invite young carers to register with Carers WA so they can have access to all of our supports and events! - Adopt a policy and promote young carers in your school (we can help with that) - Encourage the group to take ownership and take the lead this is after all their group the group should be empowering, insightful and most of all, fun! - Some sessions can be less structured and goal oriented than others; allowing time for peer relationships, socialising and respite time is just as important.